Kaiyang-Chen/ARF-Group/README.md

 ![search](readme_graphs/search.png)

 For Shopping Cart, this the page where users can check out.
-It shows the furniture users want to buy and provide the payment function to pay the bill.
+It shows the furniture users want to buy and provide the payment function to pay the bill(Alipay in our project).

 ![shop](readme_graphs/shop.png)